Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Community Education

 A major challenge is that most physics students begin without prior training in digital electronics or FPGA programming.
 In practice, it takes focused instruction, covering topics such as combinational and sequential logic, HDL coding, and vendor toolchains (e.g., AMD/Xilinx Vivado or Vitis, many of whose advanced synthesis and IP-core features require commercial licenses), as well as hands-on work with FPGA, before students can meaningfully contribute to front-end R\&D. Model development itself is relatively accessible thanks to open-source ML templates in Keras, PyTorch, scikit-learn, XGBoost, and others; however, understanding how to convert these models into low-latency hardware implementations requires additional, specialized guidance.

 A practical way to address these needs is to integrate electronics, ML, and hardware–software co-design directly into training programs.
-For example, the modern electronics course at the University of Hawai‘i at Mānoa provides hands-on instruction in digital circuit design with FPGAs and in deploying AI/ML models on hardware using HLS tools such as \hlsfml.
+For example, the modern electronics course at the University of Hawai‘i at Mānoa (the site of the original ML4FE workshop) provides hands-on instruction in digital circuit design with FPGAs and in deploying AI/ML models on hardware using HLS tools such as \hlsfml.
 Through this type of curriculum, students learn to build low-latency inference pipelines under real detector constraints, including resource usage, timing closure, synchronization, and power.
 After such training, students can immediately apply these skills in collider experiments, for example in beam anomaly detection, waveform feature extraction, and other intelligent front-end tasks.

 Similar efforts at KEK, particularly within the E-Sys group, involve students directly in firmware development, real-time ML for front-end systems, and mixed-signal design for instrumentation.
 Recent programs also incorporate AMD Versal architecture, giving trainees exposure to advanced computational engines such as the AI Engine and Deep-Learning Processing Unit (DPU), which are increasingly relevant for ML inference in next-generation readout systems.
 These initiatives demonstrate that effective education must be closely coupled to ongoing detector R\&D, ensuring that trainees work with actual hardware, realistic latency constraints, and modern heterogeneous computing resources.